-This has to be the first on the list, it’s the first thing that springs to mind when you think of attending a festival… how many nights can I realistically last in a tent?!
+This has to be the first on the list; it’s the first thing that springs to mind when you think of attending a festival… how many nights can I realistically last in a tent?!
 If you’re opting for a day festival or two this summer, thankfully you don’t have to worry about trying to find your tent in the pitch black!
-If you’re doing a ‘proper’ festival, my advice would be to get a tent that’s meant for double the amount of people staying in it (trust me – a pop up tent for two is NOT meant for two adults!).
-Also, take a big flag with you so you can easily identify your tent amongst the thousands of others.
+If you’re doing a ‘proper’ festival, my advice would be to get a tent for double the amount of people staying in it (trust me – a pop-up tent for two is NOT meant for two adults!).
+Also, take a giant flag with you so you can quickly identify your tent amongst the thousands of others.
 If camping really isn’t for you then why not try glamping – I think that’s going to be my choice next year, a tent is less appealing the older I get!
 Happy camping!

 For the festival virgins out there, this is probably a big one!
-The idea of a festival often brings up images of dirty toilets, no showers and lots of mud… mainly all true, but it’s often not as bad as you think.
+The idea of a festival often brings up images of dirty toilets, no showers and lots of mud… mainly all true, but it’s usually not as bad as you think.
 If you’re a day festival goer, as long as you’ve got a pack of tissues and some hand sanitiser you’re good to go!
-For those of us who prefer a weekend of festival fun the shopping list is slightly longer; my festival must haves when camping have to be a portable shower (lifesaver!!), baby wipes (pack more than you think you’ll need!), toilet roll and dry shampoo!
-A lot of festivals now have hair and makeup salons – I got a blow dry at Glastonbury a few years ago and it was the best decision I ever made !
+For those of us who prefer a weekend of festival fun the shopping list is slightly longer; my festival must-haves when camping have to be a portable shower (lifesaver!!), baby wipes (pack more than you think you’ll need!), toilet roll and dry shampoo!
+A lot of festivals now have hair and makeup salons – I got a blow dry at Glastonbury a few years ago, and it was the best decision ever!

 So that’s my survival guide for a summer of festivals.
 What’s your biggest festival survival tip?
 Or even better, what’s been your biggest festival mishap over the years?
 If you’re at Glastonbury this weekend – ENJOY… and whatever other festivals you’re attending this year, stay safe and have the best time!